Yongle Encyclopedia

-The Yongle Encyclopedia (/jQngl@/) or Yongle Dadian (永樂大典 (永乐大典, Yǒnglè dàdiǎn, Yung-lo Ta-tien, Great Canon of Yongle)) is a largely-lost Chinese leishu encyclopedia commissioned by the Yongle Emperor of the Ming dynasty in 1403 and completed by 1408.
-It comprised 22,937 manuscript rolls or chapters, in 11,095 volumes.
-Fewer than 400 volumes survive today, comprising about 800 chapters (rolls), or 3.5 percent of the original work.
+The Yongle Encyclopedia (/jQngl@/) or Yongle Dadian (永樂大典 (永乐大典, Yǒnglè dàdiǎn, Yung-lo Ta-tien, Great Canon of Yongle)) is a Chinese leishu encyclopedia commissioned by the Yongle Emperor (1402–1424) of the Ming dynasty in 1403 and completed by 1408.
+It comprised 22,937 manuscript rolls in 11,095 volumes.
+Fewer than 400 volumes survive today, comprising about 800 rolls, or 3.5% of the original work.

-Most of it was lost in the 2nd half of the 19th century, in the midst of events as Second Opium War, the Boxer Rebellion and subsequent social unrests.
-Its sheer scope and size made it the world's largest general encyclopedia until it was surpassed by Wikipedia in late 2007, nearly six centuries later.
+Most of the text was lost during the latter half of the 19th century, in the midst of events including the Second Opium War and the Boxer Rebellion.
+Its sheer scope and size made it the world's largest general encyclopedia, until it was surpassed by Wikipedia in late 2007, nearly six centuries later.

 Background

-Although known for his military achievements, the Yongle Emperor was an intellectual who enjoyed reading.
+Although known for his military achievements, the Yongle Emperor (1402–1424) was an intellectual who enjoyed reading.
 His love for research led him to develop the idea of categorizing literary works into a reference encyclopedia to preserve rare books and simplify research.
-Instrumental to this undertaking was Emperor Yongle’s own changes to the function of the Hanlin Academy.
+Instrumental to this undertaking were the Yongle Emperor's own changes to the function of the Hanlin Academy.

 Prior to his reign, the Hanlin Academy was responsible for various clerical tasks such as drafting proclamations and edicts.
-Emperor Yongle decided to elevate the status of the Hanlin Academy and began selecting only the highest-ranking recruits for the academy.
+The Yongle Emperor decided to elevate the status of the Hanlin Academy and began selecting only the highest-ranking recruits for the academy.
 Clerical duties were relegated to Imperial officers, whereas the Hanlin Academy, now full of elite scholars, began to work on literary projects for the Emperor.